Skip to main content

 Ibishyimbo (Beans)

-Red beans slow-cooked with onions, tomatoes, and spices, often served with plantains or rice.
-Beans are a fundamental protein source in Rwandan cuisine, eaten daily by most families.
-Rich, hearty, and nutritious staple.
+Red beans slow-cooked with onions, tomatoes, and spices, usually eaten with plantains or rice.
+Beans are the main protein in Rwandan cooking and most families eat them every day.
+Hearty and filling.

 Ibirayi (Fried Potatoes)